AudunKristian/SpringDemo/src/main/resources/dat250expass6/dat250expass6.md

 # Assignment 6

 ## Explanation
 During the tasks and the installation I got some help from ChatGPT when I was stuck.
 The tutorials were good, so I managed to find solutions to the problems that occured.
 Underneath are some screenshots from Experiment 2-4.
+The code is in the same directory as this one.

 ## Experiment 2 - Hello world